unpoly/unpoly2-slides/slides.md

 - *Follow a link in the navigation to a second page*
 - *Explain how without revealing, the second page would open with the first page's scroll positions*

-However, this default also casued scrolling when a smaller fragment was updated.\
+However, this default also caused scrolling when a smaller fragment was updated.\
 E.g. when the user switches between tabs, they wouldn't expect scroll changes.

 ---